 Tilligerry Habitat Association Inc

-True nature lovers will want to add the Tilligerry Habitat community based Ecotourism Information Centre in Port Stephens' Tanilba Bay.
+True nature-lovers will want to add the Tilligerry Habitat community-based Ecotourism Information Centre in Port Stephens' Tanilba Bay.
 In the centre and on the website you will find a range of maps and guides to help you identify local native birds and orchids as you enjoy their accessible walks throughout the grounds, and they also hold guided walks including a koala discovery and habitat tour.
-The grounds are open everyday, however, as the centre is volunteer run and open most days of the year, we suggest calling the morning before your visit.
+The grounds are open every day, however, as the centre is volunteer-run and open most days of the year, we suggest calling the morning before your visit.

-Fingal Island, or Shark Island, can be found at the end of the long spit to the north of the township of Fingal Bay, and is home to the Port Stephens lighthouse which was built in 1862.
+Fingal Island, or Shark Island, can be found at the end of the long spit to the north of the township of Fingal Bay and is home to the Port Stephens lighthouse which was built in 1862.
 Although National Parks advise that the spit should not be attempted via foot or 4WD, you are able to access the island by boat and enjoy a picnic or soak up the views of the passing humpbacks from June to October.

 Port Stephens Lighthouse, Fingal island: Photo via Destination NSW

-If you would like to get a good look at the lighthouse and learn some of the island’s history, Moonshadow-TQC run Historical Tours of the Port Stephens Lighthouse and the ruins of the keepers quarters.
+If you would like to get a good look at the lighthouse and learn some of the island’s history, Moonshadow-TQC runs Historical Tours of the Port Stephens Lighthouse and the ruins of the keepers quarters.
 Departing from Nelson Bay, local historian John ‘Stinker’ Clarke will impart his vast knowledge of times gone by where the island was inhabited by the keeper and their family.
 But bookings are essential and we recommend securing your spot at the time of booking your accommodation to ensure you don’t miss out.

 Take a Ferry to the town of Tea Gardens